epsilon537/boxlambda/_drafts/picorv32-dma-controller.markdown

 - Scatter-Gather.
 - Bit manipulations such as bit-masking and rotation on the data being transferred.

 Hence the processor-based approach.
 I started with the [Praxos](https://github.com/esherriff/Praxos) DMA controller but was unhappy with the outcome.
-I settled on the [PicoRV32](https://github.com/YosysHQ/picorv32) RISC-V processor instead.
+To address the shortcomings I saw with Praxos, I moved to the [PicoRV32](https://github.com/YosysHQ/picorv32) RISC-V processor.
+This works well, but as you'll see, in its current form it's slow.

 Recap
 -----